Do you want to impact, inspire and educate in Latin America?

 Are you ready to join a global network of inspired individuals?

-Atlas Corps (www.atlascorps.org)—Atlas Corps, started in 2006, is an international network of nonprofit leaders and organizations that promotes innovation, cooperation, and solutions to address the world’s 21st century challenges.
+Atlas Corps (www.atlascorps.org) — Atlas Corps, started in 2006, is an international network of nonprofit leaders and organizations that promotes innovation, cooperation, and solutions to address the world’s 21st century challenges.
 Our mission is to address critical social issues by developing leaders, strengthening organizations, and promoting innovation through an overseas fellowship of skilled nonprofit professionals.
-Profiled as a “best practice” in international exchange by the Brookings Institution and World Economic Forum, featured in the Washington Post and Forbes as a model social entrepreneurship program, and recognized as a Top 10 International Voluntary Exchange Program by the U.S. Center for Citizen Diplomacy, Atlas Corps engages leaders committed to the nonprofit sector in 6 to 18 month, professional fellowships at organizations (like Ashoka, Peace Corps, and Susan G. Komen for the Cure) to learn best practices, build organizational capacity, and return home to create a network of global changemakers.
-Our network of Fellows includes 206 nonprofit leaders from 54 countries and 100 Host Organizations.
+Profiled as a “best practice” in international exchange by the Brookings Institution and World Economic Forum, featured in the Washington Post and Forbes as a model social entrepreneurship program, and recognized as a Top 10 International Voluntary Exchange Program by the U.S. Center for Citizen Diplomacy, Atlas Corps engages leaders committed to the nonprofit sector in 6 to 18 month, professional fellowships at organizations (like Ashoka, Peace Corps, and Susan G. Komen for the Cure), to learn best practices, build organizational capacity, and return home to create a network of global changemakers.
+Our network of Fellows includes over 400 nonprofit leaders from 75 countries and 150 Host Organizations.

-Volunteers COLOMBIA (www.volunteerscolombia.org)—Volunteers Colombia is a Colombian nonprofit founded in 2008 with the mission of expanding English language proficiency and educational opportunity among Colombian underserved communities.
+Volunteers COLOMBIA (www.volunteerscolombia.org)— Volunteers Colombia is a Colombian nonprofit founded in 2008 with the mission of expanding English language proficiency and educational opportunity among Colombian underserved communities.
 Our vision is to create a Colombia that is competitive and prosperous by ensuring that children and youth receive high-quality bilingual education.
-Thanks to the success of our English for Opportunities and Competitiveness (EFOC) program, we have grown from 5 volunteer English teachers in 2009, to 50 volunteer teachers in 2013.
-Over the last 5 years, we have brought more than 150 volunteer teachers.
-Moreover, city governments nationwide increasingly request our services, allowing us to plan for a rapid expansion to more than 100 volunteers by 2014.
+Thanks to the success of our English for Opportunities and Competitiveness (EFOC) program, we have gone from welcoming five volunteer English teachers in 2009 to 550 volunteer teachers as of 2015.
+City governments nationwide increasingly request our services, allowing us to plan for a rapid expansion to more than 400 volunteers by 2016.
 Corps members are high-quality native English speakers invested in education and international development.
 Volunteers COLOMBIA is run by U.S. educated, Colombian professionals who understand the contexts and expectations of both U.S. and Colombian settings.
 Volunteers Colombia’s founders have also launched successful international businesses and established Enseña por Colombia, member of the Teach for All Network.

 1. Online Application: All applications need to be submitted online.
 We will not accept applications via email or mail.
 You will need to create a login and you can save your responses so you can return to the application at any time.
-The application consists of background information, personal biography, essays, and letters of recommendation.
+The application consists of background information and a personal biography.

-3. Review Process: Applications will be reviewed by the Selection Board—a trained group of professionals that includes representatives from Atlas Corps, Volunteers Colombia, and nonprofit sector, government, and business leaders from multiple countries.
-Phone interviews and Spanish/English writing tests will be requested from semi-finalists.
-Placement sites will conduct Skype video interviews with selected finalists.
-Placement sites will make their final recommendations to Atlas Corps, and Atlas Corps will notify the selected candidates.
+2. Review Process: Applications will be reviewed by the Selection Board—a trained group of professionals that includes representatives from Atlas Corps, Volunteers Colombia and Heart for Change.
+Atlas Corps and our partners in Colombia will both conduct Skype Interviews.
+Our partners will then make their final recommendations to Atlas Corps, and Atlas Corps will notify the selected candidates.

-4. Visa Process: After being selected, candidates will go to the appropriate Consulate in their respective countries to apply for a Visa.
-Atlas Corps will provide support in obtaining this visa.
+3. Visa Process: After being selected, candidates will receive information about how to apply for a TP-1 visa online.
+Volunteers Colombia and Heart for Change will provide support in obtaining this visa.

 Scott Beale, The Founder and CEO